 Before I forget, a word about the prerequisites.
 Make sure that your audit logs are enabled, as obviously no alerts can be generated if no events are collected by the system.
 The process might take 24h or more, so be patient.
 You will also need the relevant permissions to access the logs and configure alerts, but for the sake of simplicity let’s assume you will be using a Global Admin account.
-More details about the different prerequisites can be found here.
+Here are more details about the different prerequisites and Create activity alerts.

 To access the relevant UI controls, login to the Office 365 portal, navigate to the Security and Compliance Center, then expand the Alerts node on the left.
 The section we are interested in is called Manage Alerts.
 Alternatively, you can access it directly via: https://protection.office.com/#/managealerts.

-The page doesn’t really offer much: a list of currently configured alerts and a button to configure a new one.
+The page doesn’t really offer much, just a list of currently configured alerts and a button to configure a new one.
 It should look something like this:

 To create an alert, simply press the Add an alert button.
 A new pane will be expanded on the right, with fields to enter a Name for the alert, short Description and the Alert type (which can be either Elevation of privileges, or Custom, covering one or more of the individual audited operations).